privet100/transcendence/README.md

   + two distant players, each player is located on a separated computer, accessing the same website and playing the same Pong game
   + think about **network issues**, like unexpected disconnection or lag
   + you have to offer the best user experience possible
-* Minor module: Game Customization Options (subject) возможно будем
+* Game Customization Options (subject) возможно будем
   + customization options for all available games on the platform
   + customization features, such as power-ups, attacks, or different maps, that enhance the gameplay experience
   + allow users to choose a default version of the game with basic features if they prefer a simpler experience